T-Bone (rapper): Film career

-T-Bone stars in the film The Rally, co-starring Kenneth Copeland.
-It was released in late 2009 to early 2010.

-T-Bone's first major film role was in 2003, playing the role of Briggs, a rapping prisoner in the comedy-romance motion picture The Fighting Temptations, which starred Cuba Gooding Jr. and Beyoncé Knowles.
+T-Bone's first major film role was in 2003, playing the role of Briggs, a rapping prisoner in the comedy-romance The Fighting Temptations, starring Cuba Gooding Jr. and Beyoncé Knowles.
 In the film, T-Bone performs the song "To da River" with secular artists Lil Zane and Montell Jordan.
+Also in 2003, he starred in Black Rose.

-T-Bone also co-starred in the 2006 Paramount/MTV film All You've Got which starred Ciara and Adrienne Bailon of The Cheetah Girls.

-His other films include Carman and Stephen Yake's R.I.O.T. and starred in Black Rose in 2003.

-He appeared in the 2013 film I'm in Love with a Church Girl.
+He co-starred in the 2006 Paramount/MTV film All You've Got.
+His other films include Carman and Stephen Yake's R.I.O.T., The Rally (2009) and I'm in Love with a Church Girl (2013).